Frequently-asked Questions

 How will I know if my child is accepted?

 Staff is notified weekly of new children accepted for classrooms or home visiting.
-A Family Advocate or Home Visitor will contact you via phone, text, or email once your child has been accepted.
+Once your child has been accepted, a Family Advocate or Home Visitor will contact you via phone, text, or email.
 You must notify us of any changes to phone numbers!

 Once my child is accepted, how soon can they start?

 When a child is accepted to Head Start or Early Head Start, an enrollment space is reserved for them.
-Children cannot begin in our programs until all health requirements are completed and verified by our office.
+Children cannot begin in our programs until our office completes and verifies all health requirements.

 My child is on the waitlist.
 What does this mean?
 When will they be able to start?